jupyter/nbviewer/CONTRIBUTING.md

 ## Setting up a development environment

 See the instructions for local development or local installation first.

+NBViewer has adopted automatic code formatting so you shouldn't need to worry too much about your code style.
-Next, set up pre-commit hooks for automatic code formatting, etc.
+As long as your code is valid, the pre-commit hook should take care of how it should look.
+Here is how to set up pre-commit hooks for automatic code formatting, etc.

     ```bash
     pre-commit install